footballhead/pre-ablo/docs/README.txt

 reset_dungeon.exe will regenerate all dungeon levels so that they can be explored again with the same character.
 To use:

-1. Go to town
+ 1. Go to town.
-2. Save and exit
+ 2. Save and exit.
-3. Run reset_dungeon.exe
+ 3. Run reset_dungeon.exe.
-4. Load game
+ 4. Load game.
-5. Use the stairs to the cathedral
+ 5. Use the stairs to the cathedral.
  6. Enjoy!

 Known Bugs
 --------------------------------------------------------------------------------